eddyzags/pocket-network-helm-chart/README.md

 ### Resources and limits

-Pocket network chart allow settings resources requests and limits for all containers inside the chart deployment.
-These are inside the `resources` values.
+Pocket Network charts allow settings resource requests and limits for every protocol actors (containers) inside the chart deployment.
+There are inside the `resources` values.

-#TODO(eddyzags): define resource presets (small, medium, large)
+To make this resource and limit definition easier to define, this chart contains a `resources.preset` attribute that sets the `resources.limits` and `resources.requests`.
+These presets are recommended by the community, but you can define your own.

+> Note: You can either define a preset (`resources.preset=small` for example) or an explicit .
+If you define both, the `resources.limits` and `resources.requests` will be used.

 ### Prometheus metrics